atanumondal-2001/SimpleCalculator/README.md

 # SimpleCalculator
 Simple Calculator usign HTML, CSS &amp; JS

-AC button is for ALL CLEAR
+AC button is for ALL CLEAR.

-BEL button is for DELETE ONE DIGIT
+DEL button is for DELETE ONE DIGIT.

 Preview: